 - Feeling of a lump in the throat

 - Chest pain not related to cardiac causes

 - Worsening of asthma

-Left untreated, GERD can lead to serious health problems such as Barrett’s esophagus .
-If you are not feeling relief with antacids, prescription medications or lifestyle changes, make an appointment with a Guthrie specialist today.
+Left untreated, GERD can lead to serious health problems such as Barrett’s esophagus.
+If you are not feeling relief with antacids, prescription medications or lifestyle changes, you may need surgical intervention through advanced GERD treatment.

 How is GERD diagnosed?

-If you are experiencing severe or frequent heartburn – twice a week or more – or if you have been taking antacids for two weeks with little relief, the first step is a visit with your primary care provider.
-He or she may diagnose GERD based on your symptoms, and may recommend lifestyle changes, medication, further testing, or a visit with a specialist.
+If you’re experiencing severe or frequent heartburn – twice a week or more – or if you have been taking antacids for two weeks with little relief, the first step is a visit with your primary care provider.
+You may be diagnosed with GERD based on your symptoms, and lifestyle changes, medication, further testing, or a visit with a specialist may be recommended.

 For symptoms that persist despite daily use of prescription medication, or if further testing is needed, your primary care provider may refer you to see a specialist.
 Testing might include x-rays, acid probe evaluation, esophageal motility testing, or endoscopy.

 The BRAVO™ pH monitoring system is also an option to help diagnose GERD.
 A temporary, small BRAVO™ capsule is attached to your esophagus through a minimally invasive procedure, with data wirelessly transmitted back to the BRAVO™ pH recorder.
 The recorder is worn on your belt over the course of 48-96 hours, allowing your provider to read the results and determine next steps in your care.

 Lifestyle changes may ease GERD symptoms, such as